synshop/rtfm/docs/users/Equipment/Consew 230 Industrial Sewing Machine.md

 Once the bobbin carrier is out, remove the bobbin.
 One the bobbin winder, there is a lever that you can pull towards you.
 ![Lever closed](.images/230IndustrialMachine/230machine_bobbin_4.jpg)
 ![Lever open](.images/230IndustrialMachine/230machine_bobbin_5.jpg)
 Once the lever is open, slide the bobbin onto the spindle and pass the thread through one of the holes in the bobbin.
 Close the lever again.
-Pressing the pedal will now wind the bobbin.
+Pressing the pedal will now wind the bobbin, hold the thread for a few rotations.
 ![Winding the bobbin](.images/230IndustrialMachine/230machine_bobbin_7.jpg)

 ## Threading the machine